a5423/jackson3-datatype-problem/README.md

 > Fork of [jackson-datatype-problem](https://github.com/zalando/problem) by Willi Schönborn

-Jackson 3 datatype problem built on top of org.zalando:jackson-datatype-problem:0.28.0-SNAPSHOT
+A Jackson 3 module built on top of `org.zalando:jackson-datatype-problem:0.28.0-SNAPSHOT`, providing `application/problem+json` support for Jackson 3.x.

-The project aims to add a `problem-data-type` implementation for Jackson3, avoiding serious interference with previously developed code.
+This project adds a `problem-datatype` implementation for Jackson 3 with minimal interference in existing codebases.

 ## Features

-- tools for json serialization and deserialization of `application/problem+json`
+- JSON serialization and deserialization of `application/problem+json` (RFC 7807)

-The jackson3-datatype-problem library does not alter the functionality of the original org.zalando: jackson-datatype-problem library.
-However, version 1.0.0 does not use the Java module system.
+- Full compatibility with Jackson 3.x, including immutable `ObjectMapper`
+- Optional stack trace serialization for debugging
+- Support for nested problems via `cause`
+- SPI-based auto-discovery through `ServiceLoader`

+> ⚠️ Version 1.0.0 does **not** use the Java Module System (JPMS).

 ## Dependencies

-- Java 17
+- Java 17+
-- Any build tool using Maven Central, or direct download
 - Jackson 3.x
+- Build tool that supports Maven Central (Maven, Gradle, etc.)

 ## Installation

-Add the following dependency to your project:
+Add the dependency to your `pom.xml`:

 ```xml